H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Covenant/Usage.md

 Then, select a type of payload you want to generate, then click both Generate and Download to our local machine.

 Transfer the payload as you see fit, then GG, you got a connection!

+### 3) Grunts

+Upon getting a connection, you can click on the Grunt name and get information about the target.
+You can also open an interactive console to run commands on the target.